kaisenlinux/manpages-dev/category/Passwords/ophcrack-cli.md

 AUTHOR
        This manual page was written by Adam Cecile <gandalf@le-vert.net> for the Debian system (but may be used by others).
-       Permission  is  granted to copy, distribute and/or modify this document under the terms of the GNU General Public License, Version 2 or any later version published by the Free Software
+       Permission is granted to copy, distribute and/or modify this document under the terms of the GNU General Public License, Version 2 or any later version published by the Free Soft‐ ware Foundation
-       Foundation
        On Debian systems, the complete text of the GNU General Public License can be found in /usr/share/common-licenses/GPL.

 3.2.0                                                                                   March 2009                                                                             OPHCRACK(1)